Landtag of North Rhine-Westphalia

-The Landtag of North Rhine-Westphalia is the state parliament (Landtag) of the German federal state of North Rhine-Westphalia, which convenes in the state capital of Düsseldorf, in the eastern part of the district of Hafen.
+The Landtag of North Rhine-Westphalia is the state parliament (Landtag) of the German state of North Rhine-Westphalia, which convenes in the state capital of Düsseldorf, in the eastern part of the district of Hafen.
 The parliament is the central legislative body in the political system of North Rhine-Westphalia.
-In addition to passing of laws, its most important tasks are the election of the Minister-President of the state and the administration of the government.
+In addition to the passage of laws, its most important tasks are the election of the Minister-President of the state and the administration of the government.
 The current government is a coalition of the CDU and the Greens, supporting the cabinet of Minister-President Hendrik Wüst since June 2022.

 The last state election took place on 15 May 2022.

 Legislature

 The State Parliament is the central legislative body of the state.
 It establishes or changes laws that fall within its legislative authority, which includes the regulation of education, police matters, and municipal law.

 Legislative process

 Bills can be brought before the parliament by a parliamentary group (caucus) or a group of at least seven members of parliament.
 Additionally, the state government itself can bring relevant bill proposals to parliament for consideration.
 In practice, most bill proposals originate from the government.
 These generally are detailed proposals submitted in writing.
 They are first read and heavily discussed in a plenary assembly open to all members of parliament, before being given over to a specific committee (or sometimes more than one) that is organized around a relevant subject matter and will therefore provide specific counseling on the matter.
 If necessary, the bill proposal will also be delivered to external experts that are in contact with lobby groups, and to those who will be directly affected by the bill's passage.
 The specific parliamentary committees will then pass the reformulated bill with recommended decisions back to the parliament at large for a second reading.
 At this stage, members of parliament again make suggestions regarding the bill.
 Each member has the ability to make suggestions to change the bill, and afterwards, the assembly will vote on each proposed amendment individually before finally voting on the entire bill.

 Bills are enacted by majority vote, as the constitution does not require any more stringent criteria for passage.
 The parliament operates by a quorum decision-making process, meaning that only half of its legal members must be present.
 Constitutional amendments and the budget must go through the advisory process three times, instead of the standard two.
 For any proposed legislature, a third reading, deliberation, or committee counseling can be requested either by a party or by at least a quarter of the assembly.
-The President of the Parliament delivers each ratified law to the Minister-President, who signs and disseminates it as part of her duties as head of state for North Rhine-Westphalia.
+The president of the parliament delivers each ratified law to the Minister-President, who signs and disseminates it as part of her duties as head of state for North Rhine-Westphalia.
 The law enters into force after it is written in the Law and Ordinance Record for the State of North Rhine-Westphalia (Gesetz- und Verordnungsblatt für das Land Nordrhein-Westfalen).